 where $m_s$ corresponds here to the mass of $N_1$, i.e. $m_s = M_{\nu_4} \simeq M_{N_1}$.
 In our case, to obtain the correct observed relic density, $\theta_{L1}$ must be $\sim 10^{-9}$ when $m_s \sim 10^{-4} \text{ GeV}= 100$ keV.
 For these parameter choices, the corresponding DW contribution to the relic density is $\sim 10^{-8}$ being, therefore, negligible.

 The way we compute the relic abundance of the sterile fermion $N_1$ is by numerically solving the Boltzmann equation for its comoving number density,

 where $z \equiv m_h/T$, $g_*(T)$ and $g_{*s}(T)$ denote the effective relativistic degrees of freedom for the energy and entropy densities, respectively.
 The expressions for the thermally-averaged decay widths $\left\langle \Gamma_i \right\rangle$ for the various modes were taken from \cite{Biswas:2016bfo}.
-In the case of $h$ and $H$ decays, the final states are $N_1 \bar{\nu_1}$ and $\bar{N_1} \nu_1$ instead of $N_{1}\bar{N}_{1}$.
-Annihilation channels mediated by $h$, $H$ and $Z$ are suppressed by the fourth power of the mediator mass ($ \sim m^4$) compared to decay channels.
-Therefore, their contribution to relic density in our case is negligible and hence neglected.
+In the case of $h$ and $H$ decays, the final states are $N_1 \overline{\nu}_1$ and $\overline{N}_1 \nu_1$ instead of $N_{1}\overline{N}_{1}$.
+Relevant $2\to 2$ processes, such as $hh \to N_1\overline{\nu}_1$ and $HH \to N_1\overline{\nu}_1$ proceeding via $s$-channel scalar exchange, involve two heavy initial-state particles whose thermal number densities are Boltzmann-suppressed below their respective mass thresholds.
+Since the $2\to 2$ rate is proportional to the product of two such densities, the suppression is squared relative to that of the $1\to 2$ decay channels.
+The annihilation amplitude involves the product of a trilinear scalar coupling and a Yukawa coupling, whereas the decay amplitude involves only the Yukawa coupling; since the relevant Yukawa couplings are of order $\theta_{L,R}$ in the freeze-in regime, this additional factor further suppresses the annihilation contribution.
+Furthermore, there is an additional suppression of the fourth power of the mediator mass ($ \sim m^4$) compared to decay channels.
+We have verified numerically that the contribution of these channels to $\Omega_{N_1} h^2$ is of order $\mathcal{O}(10^{-24})$, confirming their irrelevance across the full parameter space of interest.
 The equilibrium yield for a generic particle species $i$ of mass $m_i$ and internal degrees of freedom $g_i$ is taken to be,

 The Boltzmann equation~\eqref{eq:Boltzmann} is solved numerically and the final yield at late times is converted into the present-day relic density via